Current Class Offerings

 What can be done to staunch life-threatening blood loss and similar injuries after you have stopped the attack against you or against a loved one or companion?
 The program begins with an introduction to the mindset for seeing traumatic injuries and breaking the tunnel vision so you can treat those injuries.
 Learn to recognize injuries and triage them by severity and treat them without wasting precious time.
 You will get to see and use equipment that is cutting edge for trauma care.
 This class will not only help you but your family also as injuries can occur anytime and anywhere.
-Click on the class title above to see the full course description.

 It is one thing to carry a firearm for protection but it is another to be able to hit the areas on the threat that effect the quickest stop!
 Having the best knowledge of the equipment to fit your needs and the know-how to use your firearm effectively is critical.
 In addition to the role of shot placement in stopping an assailant, armed citizens are obligated not to shoot indiscriminately and endanger others.